-An important aspect of computer systems is the abstraction of physical memory addresses through virtual memory [9].
-Therefore, the DSA must handle address translation because a process submitting a task will not know the physical location in memory of its data, causing the descriptor to contain virtual addresses.
-To resolve these to physical addresses, the Engine communicates with the Input/Output Memory Management Unit (IOMMU) to perform this operation, as visible in the outward connections at the top of Figure 2.3.
+An important aspect of modern computer systems is the separation of address spaces through virtual memory.
+Therefore, the DSA must handle address translation because a process submitting a task will not know the physical location in memory, causing the descriptor to contain virtual addresses.
+To resolve these to physical addresses, the Engine communicates with the Input/Output Memory Management Unit (IOMMU) to perform this operation, as visible in the outward connections at the top of Figure 2.2.
 Knowledge about the submitting processes is required for this resolution.
-Therefore, each task descriptor has a field for the Process Address Space ID (PASID) which is filled by the ENQCMD instruction for a SWQ [8, Sec.
-3.3.1] or set statically after a process is attached to a DWQ [8, Sec.
+Therefore, each task descriptor has a field for the Process Address Space ID (PASID) which is filled by the ENQCMD instruction for a SWQ [7, Sec.
+3.3.1] or set statically after a process is attached to a DWQ [7, Sec.
 3.3.2].